bitquest/bitquest.github.io/_wiki/wallet.md

 ---
-title: "Your In Game Bitcoin Wallet"
+title: "Your In Game Wallet"
 category: basics

 ---
-Every BitQuest wallet is an [[HD Bitcoin Wallet]] address.
+Every BitQuest wallet is a Cryptocurrency address.
 You can see your balance by checking the in-game HUD, or by using the /wallet command.

-You can deposit Bitcoin in the address shown when you join the server, and it will, after several minutes of processing, show the deposited Bitcoin in your balance.
-You can spend that money buying items at [[the market|The Market]], [[ claiming land|Claiming Land]], or making a transfer.
+In the Bitcoin server, you can deposit BTC in the address shown when you join the server, and it will, after several minutes of processing, show the deposited Bitcoin in your balance.
+You can spend that money buying items at [the market](/wiki/market.html), [claiming land](/wiki/land.html), or making a transfer.

 In BitQuest, Bitcoin is measured in Bits, that's 1/1,000,000th of a Bitcoin (1BTC)